wiardvanrij/Fetch-Wordpress-userInteractionCount/readme.md

 ## Builds

 I recommend just using `go run main.go` or build it yourself.
-Though I've provided 3 builds in the /builds folder...
+Though you can find the releases here: https://github.com/wiardvanrij/Fetch-Wordpress-userInteractionCount/releases

 ## Support